Top 10 List of Work Comp Audit Errors

 State Fund: There is a competitive state fund.

 Assigned Risk: The Michigan Workers’ Compensation Placement Facility, operated by CAOM.
-Contact at:

 MICHIGAN WORKERS’ COMPENSATION PLACEMENT FACILITY